soulhotel/yor-mc-lite/README.md

 To have it show up in your applications list and searches
 - place the .desktop file in the appropriate directory, usually `/home/user/.local/share/applications`.
-- If you place the script somewhere other than `~/yor-mc-lite/` then open the .desktop file and make sure the Exec path is set accordlingly.
+- If you place the script somewhere other than `~/yor-mc-lite/` then open the .desktop file and make sure the Exec path is set accordingly.

 ![2024-06-05_02-07](https://github.com/soulhotel/yor-mc-lite/assets/155501797/d94d9249-a6b7-4003-b7ca-e04adf440bd5)